Gustavo Kuerten: 1999: Top 5 debut

 He established himself as the leading clay court player of his generation in 1999, and he became one of three South Americans to complete the year in the top 10 in all the history of the ATP rankings.
-In April he won the Monte-Carlo Masters beating the Chilean Marcelo Rios.
+In April he won the Monte-Carlo Masters beating the Chilean Marcelo Ríos.
 In May he won the Rome Masters, beating Patrick Rafter in the final.
-In June he reached the quarterfinals at the French Open. losing to unseeded eventual runner-up Andriy Medvedev.
+In June he reached the quarterfinals at the French Open, losing to unseeded eventual runner-up Andriy Medvedev.
 At Wimbledon, he became the first Brazilian to reach the quarterfinals since Thomaz Koch in 1968.
 He was defeated by Andre Agassi in the quarterfinals, but had lost just one set until that stage.
 In July, he defeated Sébastien Grosjean 9–7 in the fifth set of the 1999 Davis Cup quarterfinal between Brazil and France.
 That match lasted 4 hours and 43 minutes.
 He also became the first Brazilian to qualify for the ATP Tennis Masters Cup, today known as the Nitto ATP Finals, winning a match but failing to get past round robin.